Withley/EkoNature/README.md

 React.js

 HTML & CSS

-## 🗂 Project Structure

-Greenify/
-├─ server/ # Backend (Node.js + MySQL)
-│ ├─ index.js # Entry point
-│ └─ ... # Other server files
-├─ src/ # Frontend (React)
-│ ├─ components/
-│ ├─ pages/
-│ └─ assets/
-├─ package.json
-└─ README.md

-kotlin
-Copy code

-> 👥 Contributors: This project was developed by a team of 4 participants during the Milli Hakaton.
+👥 Contributors: This project was developed by a team of 4 participants during the Milli Hakaton.
->
-> 📄 License: This project is open-source and can be freely used, studied, and modified.
+📄 License: This project is open-source and can be freely used, studied, and modified.